Rocio Urquijo

 Rocio Urquijo (Madrid, 21 April 1935 – 9 March 2009) was a Spanish artist and first wife of Filipino industrialist Enrique J. Zobel.

 Biography

 Rocio Novales Urquijo-Zobel was born to Rosario Novales and Francisco Urquijo.
-She married the Filipino industrialist and former CEO of the Ayala Corporation, Enrizue J. Zobel, with whom she had two children, Iñigo U. Zobel and Mercedes U. Zobel.
+She married the Filipino industrialist and former CEO of the Ayala Corporation, Enrizue J. Zobel, with whom she had two children, Iñigo and Mercedes.

 Art

 Inspiration

-Urquijo's works have taken inspiration from the interior design, architecture, and folk arts of Indonesia, Sumatra, Mexico, and various parts of South America and Europe which she encountered during her frequent travels.
+Urquijo's works were influenced by the interior design, architecture, and folk arts of Indonesia, Mexico, and South America.
 Her geometric designs were inspired by the carved and painted doors that are commonly found in Sumatra and Bali.
 The series Oaxaca was influenced by the designs of the Maya.

-Urquijo's mixed media works are typically minimal, using strong geometric shapes and a vivid colour palette.
+Urquijo's mixed media works are typically minimal and characterized by geometric shapes and a high-contrast colour palette.